-From May 2010 until recently, John Levitt was an Independent Trustee of CANMARC and served on several committees during his time with CANMARC, including the Audit Committee, the Governance and Nominating Committee, and the Investment Committee.
+From May 2010 until March 2012, John Levitt was an Independent Trustee of CANMARC and served on several committees during his time with CANMARC, including the Audit Committee, the Governance and Nominating Committee, and the Investment Committee.
 Mr. Levitt is currently a partner at EDEV Real Estate Advisors, which he joined as a partner in 2005, and has over 25 years of experience in the real estate sector.
 EDEV Real Estate Advisors is a multi-faceted real estate consulting company offering development management, strategic planning and transaction services to clients.
-From 1997 to 2005, he was a member of the senior management of O&Y Properties Corporation ("O&Y") with specific responsibility for O&Y's acquisition and development programs, which over eight years grew from an asset base of \$250 million to over \$2 billion.
+From 1997 to 2005, he was a member of the senior management of O&Y

+Properties Corporation ("O&Y") with specific responsibility for O&Y's acquisition and development programs, which over eight years grew from an asset base of \$250 million to over \$2 billion.

-Gérard A. Limoges, CM, FCPA, FCA - Independent Trustee
+Gérard A. Limoges, CM, FCPA, FCA, Adm.A - Independent Trustee

-From May 2010 until recently, Gérard A. Limoges was an Independent Trustee of CANMARC and served on several committees during his time with CANMARC, including the Audit Committee (as Chair), the Governance and Nominating Committee, and the Compensation Committee.
+From May 2010 until March 2012, Gérard A. Limoges was an Independent Trustee of CANMARC and served on several committees during his time with CANMARC, including the Audit Committee (as Chair), the Governance and Nominating Committee, and the Compensation Committee.
 Gérard A. Limoges is currently a corporate director and sits on the board of directors of several public companies.
 He is also a member of the board of directors of private companies and not-for-profit organizations, including the Orchestre Symphonique de Montréal.
 He was formerly deputy Chairman of Ernst & Young Canada until retirement in September 1999, after a career of 37 years with this firm.
 He has vast experience in the areas of accounting, audit, mergers and acquisitions and has worked for clients in a wide range of industries including service companies, retail, communications, transportation, real estate, financial institutions, insurance, manufacturing and pulp and paper.
-He is a member of the Institute of Corporate Directors, of the Québec Order of CPA and of the Canadian Institute of Chartered Accountants.
+He is a member of the Institute of Corporate Directors, of the Québec Order of CPA Order of CPA, of the Canadian Institute of Chartered Accountants and of the Québec Order of Chartered Administrators.
 Mr. Limoges received the Order of Canada in 2002.